 - A loop 0-1 can be exported but is ignored by most of the sfz players.

-- 24-bit may not be supported in some synthesizers, please refer to their specification manual.
+- 24-bit samples may not be supported in some synthesizers, please refer to their specification manual.

 The matching of sound levels (in dB), during the sfz / sf2 conversion process, has been tested with Sforzando software.
 There may however remain some differences.

-The way parameters change according to the key (via "key → Vol env hold / decay" and "key → Mod env hold / decay") have no exact match.
+Moreover, the way parameters change according to the key (via key → Vol env hold / decay and key → Mod env hold / decay) have no exact match.
 The sf2 format uses an exponential law to define the decay and hold durations according to the key, while the sfz format uses a linear law.

 SfArk archives, like the sf3 format, is a compressed format.
 This means that the quality of the sounds is a bit lowered (but often imperceptible).
 This format tends to be obsolete, that's why Polyphone only allows importing sfArk archives (not the export).